 0800 048 7573

 What are the Fiancé Visa eligibility requirements?

 If your fiance (fiancé/ unmarried civil partner) has a permanent residency in the UK, they can sponsor you under Fiance Visa UK.
-However, your partner (sponsor) is required to meet the following eligibility requirements to be able to apply:
+However, your partner (sponsor) is required to meet the following eligibility requirements to be able to apply.
+Your partner must:

 The financial requirements per Home Office preferences should be satisfied by proving:

 - Combined Gross income of £18,600 (applicant and the sponsor’s financial income)

 - With the first child, it will be increased by £3,800